Tomasvdv/Multi-agent-systems/README.md

 * Add the message to a message manager for display in the application
 * (Optionally) send a reply to the sender to confirm that the message was received successfully.

+After all messages in the inbox are handled the agent will check whether one of its previous messages hasn't reached the other agent (i.e. it hasn't received a confirmation).
+It will resend all messages which aren't confirmed yet.

 ##### A1
 In the protocol A1, all agents reply to each message they receive with the fact that the contents of the message are now known by the agent.
 This continues until K_a(K_b(K_a(K_b(message)))) holds true in the model.